telerik/teststudio-docs/docs/features/scheduling-test-runs/connect-to-scheduling-server.md

 ---
 title: Connect a Project to Scheduling Server
-page_title: Connect a Project to the Scheduling Server
+page_title: Configure a Test Studio Project for Remote Execution
-description: "connect the Test Studio project to the configured Scheduling Server to run test lists on remote machines.
-Unable to choose the connected execution machines to run test lists on these."
+description: "Connect the Test Studio project to the configured Scheduling Server to run test lists on remote machines.
+Unable to choose the connected execution machines to run test lists on these.
+Configure a project to execute tests from it remotely,Configure a Test Studio Project for Remote Execution"
 position: 5
 ---
 # Connect a Project to the Scheduling Server

-Once you've configured your Scheduling setup and you've successfully registered at least one Execution Server to it, you are ready to configure a test project for remote execution.
+Once you've <a href="/features/scheduling-test-runs/multiple-machines-scheduling-setup/create-scheduling-server#configure-the-test-studio-scheduling-service" target="_blank">configured your Scheduling setup</a> and you've successfully <a href="/features/scheduling-test-runs/multiple-machines-scheduling-setup/create-execution-server#configure-test-studio-test-runner" target="_blank">registered at least one Execution Server to it</a>, you are ready to configure a test project for remote execution.

-> **Note**: It is not mandatory to configure a Scheduling Server in order to schedule <a href="/features/scheduling-test-runs/overview#local-setup" target="_blank">local test executions</a>.

-## Schedule Tests on Remote Execution Machines
+## Schedule Test Lists on Remote Execution Machines

 Open a Test Studio project in the tool's standalone version, create at least one test and a test list.
 In the **Project** tab click **Connect** in the **Scheduling** ribbon.